cevans87/atools/README.md

 ## memoize
     Decorates a function call and caches return value for given inputs.

+    If 'db' is provided, memoized values will be saved to disk and reloaded during initialization.

+    If 'duration' is provided, memoize will only retain return values for up to given 'duration'.

+    If 'get_key' is provided, memoize will use the function to calculate the memoize hash key.

     If 'size' is provided, memoize will only retain up to 'size' return values.

-    If 'expire' is provided, memoize will only retain return values for up to 'expire' duration.

-    If 'gen_key' is provided, memoize will use the function to calculate the memoize hash key.

     Examples: